Japan Kimono Pre-Wedding Photography — A Complete Guide for Foreign Couples

 Every studio packages a little differently.
 As a planning baseline, here is what a typical kimono pre-wedding photoshoot in Japan covers.

-One outfit is normally included.
-A second change — for example a white shiromuku plus a colourful iro-uchikake — is a common add-on.
+- One outfit is normally included.
+A second change — for example a white shiromuku plus a colorful iro-uchikake — is a common add-on.

 These are typical ranges across the studios listed on Wasou Wedding Japan — not fixed figures.
 Confirm exact inclusions, outfit counts and delivered-photo numbers with each photographer before booking.